On the Cohomology of the Classifying Spaces of Projective Unitary Groups: Multiplicative Constructions and Twisted Tensor Products

-\begin{remark} We do not require $A$ to have a differential, since we often wish to define a divided power operator on homology of a DGA, rather than the DGA itself. \end{remark}
+\begin{remark} We do not require $A$ to have a differential, since we often wish to define a divided power operator on the homology of a DGA, rather than the DGA itself. \end{remark}

 \begin{example} The prototype of a divided power algebra is $P_{R}(y)$, which, as a graded $R$-algebra, is generated by element $\gamma_{k}(y)$ for all $k\geq 1$ modulo the relations imposed by definition \ref{divided power}.
 Here $y$ is of degree $2q$ for any positive integer $q$.
 By (4) of definition \ref{divided power}, we have $k!\gamma_{k}(y)=y^k$.
-In fact, when $R$ is torsion free, $P_{R}(y)$ is isomorphic to the polynomial algebra $R[y]$ adjoining all $\frac{y^k}{k!}=\gamma_{k}(y).$
+In fact, when $R$ is torsion-free, $P_{R}(y)$ is isomorphic to the polynomial algebra $R[y]$ adjoining all $\frac{y^k}{k!}=\gamma_{k}(y).$

 On the other hand, if $R=\mathbb{Z}/p$ where $p$ is a prime number, then (4) of definition \ref{divided power} implies that $y^p=p!\gamma_{p}(y)=0$.
 Furthermore, for $k=k_{0}+k_{1}p+k_{2}p^2+\cdots +k_{r}p^r$, where $0\leq k_{i}<p-1, i=0,1,\cdots, r$, we have $\gamma_{k}(y)=\prod_{0\leq i<r}\gamma_{k_i}(\gamma_{p^i}(y))=\gamma_{p^i}(y)/k_{i}!$.
-In fact, as a graded $\mathbb{Z}/p$ algebra
+In fact, as a graded $\mathbb{Z}/p$-algebra

 A detailed discussion on divided power algebras over $\mathbb{Z}/p$, including the proofs of the statements above, can be found in section 7, exp.
-7 of \cite{Ca}. \end{example}
+7 of \cite{Ca} (Cartan and Serre, 1954-1955). \end{example}

 \begin{example} \ \begin{enumerate} \item Let $M$ be a free graded $R$-module generated by elements in odd degrees.
-Then we can form the free exterior $E(M)$ over a given set of generators and take the trivial divided power operations such that $\gamma_{0}$ is the constant map on to $1\in R$, $\gamma_{1}$ is the identity, and $\gamma_{k}$ is zero for all $k>1$. \item Let $M$ be a free graded $R$-module generated by a set $\{e_{i}\}$ of elements.
-If $R$ has characteristic other than 2, we require $e_i$ to have even degree.
+Then we can form the free exterior $E(M)$ over a given set of generators and take the trivial divided power operations such that $\gamma_{0}$ is the constant map on to $1\in R$, $\gamma_{1}$ is the identity, and $\gamma_{k}(x)=0$ for $k>1$.
+This is considered usually when $R$ is a field of charcter other than $2$. \item Let $M$ be a free graded $R$-module generated by a set $\{e_{i}\}$ of elements.
+If $R$ has characteristic other than $2$, we require $e_i$ to have even degrees.
 Then we can form the the universal symmetric algebra $S(M)$ which has the underlying graded $R$-module $\sum_{i\geq 0}M^{\otimes i}$, with $M^{\otimes 0}=R$ in degree 0, and with a structure of DGA such that for any divided power algebra $A$, an $R$-linear map $M\rightarrow A$ can be extended uniquely to a map of divided power algebra $S(M)\rightarrow A$.

 The product on $S(M)$ is shuffle product similar to that of the reduced bar construction.
 In particular $e_{i}^{k}=k!e_{i}\otimes\cdots\otimes e_{i}$ with $k$ copies of $e_{i}$'s on the righthand side of the equation.
 There is a power operation $\{\gamma_{k}\}_{k}$ on $S(M)$ determined by $\gamma_{k}(e_{i})=e_{i}\otimes\cdots\otimes e_{i}$ with $k$ copies of $e_{i}$ and the axioms in Definition \ref{divided power}.